Neural Stochastic PDEs: Resolution-Invariant Learning of Continuous Spatiotemporal Dynamics

-Here we demonstrate that our Neural SPDE model can also be used in the setting of PDEs without any stochastic term, reducing to a Neural PDE model.
+In this final experiment, we demonstrate that our Neural SPDE model can also be used in the setting of PDEs without any stochastic term.
 We do so by studying the example from \cite{li2020fourier} on deterministic Navier-Stokes.
-More precisely, we consider the 2D Navier-Stokes equation for a viscous, incompressible fluid in vorticity form on the 2-dimensional torus:
+More precisely, we consider the 2D Navier-Stokes equation for a viscous, incompressible fluid in vorticity form: